 Dance Insider, we love our cirque.
 Flasher, choreographer, and dancer Maura Nguyen

-Donohue loves it so much, in fact, that this summer she, er, ran away to join
+Donohue loves it so much, in fact, that one summer she ran away to join

 it, or at least study aerial dance at Colorado's Aerial Dance Festival.